noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Research Question
 Considering these modifications, the research question for this experiment is:

-"What is the effect of varying metal oxide ($MgCO3$) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2 molar, hydrochloric acid ($HCL$)?"
+"What is the effect of varying metal oxide ($MgCO3$) quantities on the temperature change and overall enthalpy when combined with a volume of 50ml, 2M, hydrochloric acid ($HCL$)?"